Soberana 02

 Soberana 02 or Soberana 2, technical name FINLAY-FR-2, is a COVID-19 vaccine produced by the Finlay Institute, a Cuban epidemiological research institute.
 The vaccine is known as PastoCovac (پاستوکووک) in Iran, where it has been developed in collaboration with the Pasteur Institute of Iran.

 It is a conjugate vaccine that requires two doses, the second one being administered 28 days after the first shot.
 A third (booster) dose of Soberana Plus may also be given on day 56.
-It has received emergency use authorization in Iran on June 2021, and in Cuba on August 2021, where it has also been approved for children above 2 years old.
+It has received emergency use authorization in Iran in June 2021, and in Cuba in August 2021, where it has also been approved for children above 2 years old.

 The name of the vaccine, Soberana, is a Spanish word that means "sovereign".
 It followed a previous candidate vaccine called SOBERANA-01 (FINLAY-FR-1).

 Medical uses

 The vaccine requires two doses, the second one being administered four weeks after the first shot.
 A third (boost) dose of Soberana Plus may also be given on eight weeks.